bitbrewers/lappy/README.md

 ## Development

-Clone repo and run `make dev` for more check the Makefile.
+Clone repo and run `make dev`.
+For more check the Makefile.